alibaba/funcraft/docs/usage/faq.md

 When `Policies` is specified, fun will append this permission to the default role created by Fun.

-You can also manually add it to the specified role and then confiture the [Role](https://github.com/aliyun/fun/blob/master/docs/specs/2018-04-03.md#aliyunserverlessservice) property into template.yml:
+You can also manually add `AliyunECSNetworkInterfaceManagementAccess` to the specified role and then configure the [Role](https://github.com/aliyun/fun/blob/master/docs/specs/2018-04-03.md#aliyunserverlessservice) property in template.yml:

 ```
 ROSTemplateFormatVersion: '2015-09-01'